This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 But I do, it all comes down like rain.
 I am being showered in my own self-hate.
 My fingers laced through my hair “stop it” My voice quiet as I remember what happened last night.
 That’s when it happens, Tears line my eyes and I bury my face in between my legs “s-stop” they whisper words in my head, rattling around like marbles in a bowl.
 “Please stop it” I beg to myself looking at the mansion, please, for the love of god, don’t hear me.
 The voices keep screaming and now I am screaming “s-shut up!”

+There in the kitchen was the tray, I play my hair back into a ponytail then pick up the tray, Mary snickers at me, I feel my lips shake and gulp.
+Making my way up the stairs, I walk towards my father’s room, I open up the door and nearly faint.
 Instead of knocking like I should have, I open the door, to a woman, who I have never seen before laying almost naked in his bed she cringes “who are you?”
 She says in some sort of accent I can’t put my finger on.

 I stutter on my words and leave the tray in the small drawer before me “I-I am so sorry”